- Like

 - Copy Link

-The Historic Railroad & River trail follows the old railroad right-of-way used to build the Hoover.
+Historic Railroad Trail: The Historic Railroad & River trail follows the old railroad right-of-way used to build the Hoover.
 You can hike or bicycle along the elevated railroad bed and enjoy views of Lake Mead and the surrounding desert landscape.

 Lake Mead Desert Princess Steamboat

-Las Vegas Boat Harbor is where you can rent a boat or cruise on the Desert Princess paddlewheel steamboat.
+Las Vegas Boat Harbor is where you cruise on the Desert Princess paddlewheel steamboat.
 Desert Princess is the only licensed water tour provider on the lake, so if you want a boat tour, this is it.
+Lake Mead Cruises offers sightseeing, Brunch, and Dinner Cruises.
+They all make the trip to you for an up-close look at 726 the 726-foot-high Hoover Dam.

-Lost City Museum Overton
+Lost City Museum Overton, Nevada

 - Like